Recount underway for the “Value Them Both” constitutional amendment

 According to the Kansas Secretary of State’s Office, two forms of payment for $119,664 were received on Monday, and now nine counties will be recounted.
 These counties include Lyon, Sedgwick, Shawnee, Thomas, Johnson, Douglas, Jefferson, Harvey, and Crawford.

 Three counties shared they have already begun their recount.
-Sedgwick County will begin its recount on Wednesday with more than 149,000 ballots to count.
+Sedgwick County will start its recount on Wednesday with more than 149,000 ballots to count.

 “We have a lot of ballots to count, but that’s why we’re trying to get a big board.
 I don’t foresee any problems with completing by the deadline,” said Angela Caudillo, the Sedgwick County Election Commissioner.